IlyaOrson/CyberDreamcatcher/README.md

 <details>
   <summary><i>Expand</i></summary>

-The objective is to compare the optimality gap trade-off between the extrapolation of a policy against a policy trained from scratch in each scenario.
+We can compare the optimality gap trade-off between the extrapolation of a policy against a policy trained from scratch in each scenario.
 Specify the path to the trained policy to be tested and array of paths of the specialised policies to compare it to; the corresponding scenarios are loaded from the logged configuration.

 ```bash